 The sad reality is that we get the unwanted, unvetted, uncared for.
-We have had and still have many adult dogs most of whom came to us in need of medical care.
+We have had, and still have many adult dogs, most of whom came to us in need of medical care.
 Veterinary costs for the special cases can run into thousands of dollars.
-Some of the dogs have special needs like wheelchairs in order to provide a better quality of life.
+Some of the dogs have special needs like medications such as insulin for diabetes, Vetoryl for Cushings disease and heart medications for those that have heart issues in order to provide a better quality of life.
 Younger healthier dogs may not have quite the same health issues as the older dogs do but they too need to be examined, vaccinated and altered prior to adoption.
 They could also have problems like eye surgery, lump removals, diabetic.
 The adoption fee only partially covers these costs.
 Donations from the public are limited.
-LOYAL Rescue Inc. offset the difference through fundraising efforts where we can.
+LOYAL Rescue offsets the difference through fundraising efforts where we can.

 Stage 2 - Your references - both veterinarian and personal will be contacted.
 The volunteer will then submit a report to the LOYAL adoptions committee.
 Once the results of the interview are in, and positive, LOYAL will request that a home visit be done.

 Stage 3 - Depending on your location, the home visit may occur within days of the interview, or weeks later.
 If there are no LOYAL volunteers locally, we will request assistance from other rescue groups affiliated with us.
 Rescue work is largely volunteer based and many people have family obligations beyond rescue which might limit their immediate availability to conduct the visit.

 Approval and Adoption - Once the first 3 stages are complete and successful, the adoptions committee at LOYAL will notify you that you are "Approved to Adopt".